wei-kiat-tan/ANL-501/Personal-Works/US-Map-animation/README.md

 Former President Donald Trump election victory in 2016 saw him and adminstration clashing with foreign partners and enemies from geopolitics to trade to international agreements.

-This page aims to show an animation of the US Presidential Election results, share of republican and democrat voters from 1960 to 2020.
-Lastly a facet grid view of the election results and share of republican and democrat voters will be shown.
+This page showcases animations of the US Presidential Election results, share of republican and democrat voters from 1960 to 2020.
+Lastly a facet grid view of the election results and share of republican and democrat voters will be shown below.

 ----